ungleich/cdist/cdist/conf/type/__file/man.rst

 OPTIONAL PARAMETERS
 -------------------
 state
-   'present', 'absent' or 'exists', defaults to 'present' where:
+   'present', 'absent', 'exists' or 'pre-exists', defaults to 'present' where:

    present
       the file is exactly the one from source